stepanataccolade/docsv2/sources/ci_configure.md

 You should do this in the `post_ci` section of your shippable.yml.

+**Please note that if you are using your own custom image for CI and want to push your Docker image to Google Container Registry or Amazon's ECR, you will need to have the appropriate cli installed on your custom image.**

 To push your CI build container image to a registry:

 1. Create an account integration for your registry ([Instructions here](int_docker_registries.md))